Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Data and General Approach

 \subsection{Exploratory Data Analysis}

-Before deciding on what models to use for prediction, we conducted some exploratory data analysis (EDA) to understand characteristics of the rainfall and past trends for onsets and dry spells in our AOI.
-First, since onset and dry spell both are defined in terms of rainfall, we explored the differences between the climate simulated data and CHIRPS data.
-Although metrics of accuracy are discussed in \citet{cesm2}, we investigated the average daily difference for precipitation between the years 1981-2014.
-We found across our AOI that the average daily difference between CHIRPS and climate data was $-0.1$ mm, with an absolute difference of about $2.8$ mm.
+We started by exploring the differences between the climate simulated data and CHIRPS data.
+While many different metrics of accuracy are discussed in \citet{cesm2}, we only calculated the average daily difference for precipitation between the years 1981-2014.
+We found across our AOI that the average difference between CHIRPS vs climate was $-0.1$ mm, with an absolute difference of about $2.8$ mm.
+Therefore, we had evidence that simulated data from earlier years would provide us with accurate enough data to capture the relationship between SSTs and the WAM.

 To characterize regional WAM onsets and dry spells, we analyzed the outputs of our onset and dry spell detection algorithm.
-To start, we simply found the mean and standard deviation of onset for each grid cell over the 90 years we had available.
+To start, we simply found the mean and standard deviation of onsets for each grid cell over the 90 years we had available.
 The pattern of onsets follows what we expected to see.
-As the ITCZ moves northward around the time the WAM starts, so do the onsets of the rainy season, and thus we have later onsets further North.
-As shown in figure \ref{fig:avg}, there is considerable variability in the onset dates, with some regions seeing a standard deviation of almost 30 days.
-We also see that percentages of dry spell vary significantly over the region.
-The percentages obtained for this graph were done by taking the occurrences of a dry spell, summing them and dividing them by the total number of years we summed over.
-Towards the Southwest corner we see that there is a smaller frequency, close to 10\%, of a dry spells.
-Yet in some regions like in the Northeast we see this number go up to almost 70\%.
-We note that for the dry spell definition we used, we had the option of choosing a search window of 20 days after the onset vs 30 days.
-We tried both and saw a change from 32\% of area with a dry spell on average to 39\% respectively.
-We elected to use 30 days since we wanted to give a large search space for dry spells that could have any significant negative impact on farmers.
-When using the 44 years of real-world data, we have only 19\% and 24\% for both the 20 and 30 days respectively.
+As shown in figure \ref{fig:avg}, the onsets of the rainy season have a northward gradient consistent with the movement of the ITCZ.
+We also see that dry spells vary significantly over the region but with an increased frequency of dry spells further North where the climate becomes more arid.
+Averaging over all years of data and all grid points shows any region has a 39\% chance of dry spell.
+The average standard deviation of a region's dry spell probability/frequency is 46\%.
+These numbers drop to 24\% and 40\% respectively when taking into account only real world data.